What Is Advance Tax And How Is It Calculated

 For taxpayers, paying advance tax offers significant benefits.
 Spreading the tax liability into smaller, periodic instalments reduces the financial strain of making a large lump-sum payment at the end of the financial year.
 Additionally, it minimises the risk of incurring interest penalties under Sections 234B and 234C of the Income Tax Act, which are charged for delayed or insufficient tax payments.

-Advance Tax Due Dates for FY 2025-26
+Advance Tax Due Dates for FY 2025-26 (Assessment Year 2026-27)

 The advance tax payment schedule for the financial year 2024-25 is as follows:

-• On or before June 15, 2024: At least 15% of the estimated tax liability.
+• On or before June 15, 2025: At least 15% of the estimated tax liability.

-• On or before September 15, 2024: At least 45% of the estimated tax liability (cumulative).
+• On or before September 15, 2025: At least 45% of the estimated tax liability (cumulative).

-• On or before December 15, 2024: At least 75% of the estimated tax liability (cumulative).
+• On or before December 15, 2025: At least 75% of the estimated tax liability (cumulative).

-• On or before March 15, 2025: 100% of the estimated tax liability (cumulative).
+• On or before March 15, 2026: 100% of the estimated tax liability (cumulative).

-Instalments and Payment Breakdown:
+Instalments and Payment Breakdown

 Advance tax payments are divided into four Instalments for taxpayers other than those under the presumptive income scheme.
 Each instalment represents a percentage of the total tax liability as mentioned above, allowing taxpayers to spread out their payments over the year.

-Penalties for Missing Due Dates:
+Penalties for Missing Due Dates

 Failing to pay advance tax on time can lead to interest penalties under Sections 234B and 234C of the Income Tax Act.
 These penalties can increase the overall tax liability and add unnecessary financial stress.